kieferyap/learn-by-example/web-development/front-end/vue-3/12-routing/README.md

   - In our case, we have a default `<router-view>` at line 29, and a **footer** `<router-view>` at line 34.

 ## Nested Routes
-- You can the above Router Views see this in action in [src/pages/posts.vue](./src/pages/posts.vue), which also has two router views:
+- You can see this in action in [src/pages/posts.vue](./src/pages/posts.vue), which also has two router views:
   - a default, nameless one
   - and a footer one.
 - When the user goes to `/posts/`, the following happens: